KDAB/knut/docs/API/script/cppdocument.md

 ## Method Documentation

+#### <a name="addMember"></a>**addMember**(string member, string className, AccessSpecifier)

+!!! note ""
+    Since: Knut 1.1

+Adds a new member in a specific class under the specefic access specifier.

+If the class does not exist, log error can't find the class, but if the specifier is valid but does not exist in the class, we will add that specifier in the end of the class and add the member under it.
+The specifier can take these values:

+- `CppDocument.Public`
+- `CppDocument.Protected`
+- `CppDocument.Private`

 #### <a name="commentSelection"></a>**commentSelection**()

 Comments the selected lines (or current line if there's no selection) in current document.